TAKE ACTION. SAVE AMERICAN TRAVELERS!

 CONTACT YOUR LOCAL NEWSPAPER + TV NEWS STATIONS

 Write a letter to the editor of your local newspaper explaining your disappointment about hidden resort fees.
 Contact your local TV news station's investigative reporting division and ask them to go after hotels that charge these fees to publicize the issue further.
 The only people that want the resort fee scam to continue are the hotels themselves.
 The hotel lobby is powerful and they will throw all the money they can around to ensure they can keep up the resort fee scam.
 Through the power of the press average people like us can get the word out and influence lawmakers about this pressing consumer issue.

 Do not stay in a hotel with a resort fee.
 Do not stay in an affiliate hotel with a resort fee.
 Hell, don't stay in a hotel at all.
 Mandatory double fees / resort fees / facility charges in hotels are so out of control you could pay hundreds of extra dollars on top of your actual room rate.
 Here are some great Airbnbs in Vegas.
 Here are some awesome condos for rent in Hawaii on VRBO.
 HomeAway has some great homes you can rent in Orlando.
 FlipKey has some cool places on Key West.
-Never forget that a hotel in Miami that charges a resort fee because they know you will likely never come back has sister hotels across the country.
+Never forget that a hotel in Miami that charges a resort fee because they know you will likely never come back.
 When you have to travel for business or fun somewhere else maybe think twice before helping out another hotel in that chain that screwed you over.
 Hilton Hotels, Hyatt, Marriott, etc could shut down resort fees at all of their hotels if they wanted to.
 If one hotel chain can order all franchises to have cookies at 4pm, they can order all franchises to end hotel resort fees.
 The Corporate Chain Hotel Overlords are not ending the scam, they are encouraging it.